 If annual returns are not filed within the prescribed time period, CIPC will assume that your Company or Close Corporation (CC) is inactive, and will start the deregistration process to remove your Company or Close Corporation from its active records.
 The legal effect of the deregistration process is that the juristic personality is withdrawn and your Company or Close Corporation ceases to exist.

-It is therefor important to start the process asap if you have any outstanding annual returns – just complete our easy online form below.
+It is therefore important to start the process as soon as possible if you have any outstanding annual returns – just complete our easy online form below.